Characterizations of integral input-to-state stability for bilinear systems in infinite dimensions: Conclusion

 \section{Conclusion}

 We have proved that infinite-dimensional bilinear systems described by differential equations in Banach spaces are integral input-to-state stable provided they are uniformly globally asymptotically stable.
-For the systems whose state space is Hilbert we have obtained under some additional restrictions, another proof of this result, which leads to a construction of an iISS Lyapunov function for the system.
+For the systems whose state space is Hilbert we have obtained under some additional restrictions another proof of this result, which leads to a construction of an iISS Lyapunov function for the system.

 The possible directions for future research are investigation of iISS of more general nonlinear control systems and development of novel methods for construction of iISS Lyapunov functions for such systems.
 Another challenging problem is a study of interconnected infinite-dimensional systems, whose subsystems are iISS or ISS.
+These questions have been treated in a recent paper \cite{MiI14d} for interconnections of two parabolic systems with 1-dimensional spatial domain.
+However, many interesting questions are still open.